DS4PS/data-driven-management-textbook/_posts/2019-02-01-ch12-prediction-moneyball.md

 Engle and Greene also discuss the potential of how big data and mining its contents has the potential to be a “real-time crystal ball” about health threats.
 However, they also argue that trust should not be put solely into big data.
 The data needs to be backed up to validate what is actually happening on the ground, which could be accomplished through surveys delivered to people in the affected areas.

-**Weapons of Math Destruction: How big data increases inequality and threatens democracy**
+**Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy**

 **Chapter 1: Bomb Parts**